aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/retrieving-delivery-status-notifications-with-csharp/_index.md

 ## 3. Setting up Your Development Environment

 To get started, you'll need to set up your development environment.
 Ensure that you have Visual Studio and the Aspose.Email library installed.
-You can download Aspose.Email for C# from the official website [here](https://www.aspose.com/downloads/email/net).
+You can download Aspose.Email for C# from the website [here](https://www.aspose.com/downloads/email/net).

 ## 4. Initializing Aspose.Email for C#